Characters: Star Wars

 - Cool Car: Her speeder counts as a futuristic variant.

-- Internal Homage: Like Anakin and Luke before her, Rey is a major character living a hard-scrabble life on a desert planet.
+- Internal Homage: Like Anakin and Luke before her, Rey is a major character living a hard-scrabble life on a desert planet, and has dreams of leaving of her world behind to explore what lies beyond in the galaxy.

 - Simple Staff: She is seen wielding one in the second teaser.